-It takes a smart, confident, aggressive, high-energy person to successfully run a law firm.
+It takes a smart, confident, aggressive, high-energy person to successfully run a personal injury law firm.
 Unfortunately, some of those same characteristics can lead lawyers into trouble on Google AdWords.
-I work with lawyers around the country on their Google AdWords campaigns, and here are five mistakes I’m constantly trying to help them fix.
+I work with injury lawyers around the country on their Google AdWords campaigns, and here are five mistakes I’m constantly trying to help them fix.

 1. Being Too Aggressive